Update: We’ve made a video summary of this post since this post was so popular!

 Immortelle can also be used at this later stage of skin healing to reduce remaining inflammation and scarring.
 (Schnaubelt, 1999) Since Immortelle helps with healing during both the breakout phase and the scarring phase, this makes it a natural choice for people suffering from acne and Rosacea.

-The persistent redness of the cheeks and nose are one of the most common symptoms of Rosacea.
+The persistent redness of the cheeks and nose is one of the most common symptoms of Rosacea.
 Although the exact cause of Rosacea is unknown, it is associated with chronic inflammation.
 Persistent redness of the cheeks is a sign of this inflammation.

-Scientific studies to have shown Helichrysum italicum to have strong abilities to lower inflammation due to several mechanisms: inflammatory enzyme inhibition, corticoid-like effects, and free radical scavenging activity.
+Scientific studies have shown Helichrysum italicum to have strong abilities to lower inflammation due to several mechanisms: inflammatory enzyme inhibition, corticoid-like effects, and free radical scavenging activity.

 How to use Immortelle

 Immortelle oil is well tolerated and does not have any significant side effects.
-Be sure to choose a quality oil supplier, as lower quality oils can contain residues that can cause an allergic reaction in sensitive skin.
+Be sure to choose a quality oil supplier, as lower-quality oils can contain residues that can cause an allergic reaction in sensitive skin.